ekim088/selector-to-element/README.md

 ## Usage

 Quickly mock a specific DOM branch to assist in unit testing.
 Helpful for testing event listeners that rely on a specific DOM structure.
 Be sure to run tests in the [`jsdom`](https://www.npmjs.com/package/jsdom) environment or something comparable if running in Node.
 Supports type, ID, class, attribute, and sibling selectors.
-The `:has`, `:nth-child`, `:nth-of-type` are supported, in addition to input-based pseudo-classes such as `:checked` and `:invalid` on the appropriate element type.
+The `:has`, `:nth-child`, `:nth-of-type` pseudo-classes are supported, in addition to input-based pseudo-classes such as `:checked` and `:invalid` on the appropriate element type.
 Unless specified, each descending node will not contain siblings so pseudo-classes such as `:first-child` and `:last-child` will be supported by default.
 The final node in the selector will be returned.
 Nodes without a specified element type will default to `div`.

 ```
 import selectorToElement from 'selector-to-element';